What Are Mentorship Programs? Definition, Types & Use Cases

 MentorcliQ’s customers see an average 50% reduction in turnover among mentoring program participants.
 For some organizations, that means millions of dollars in savings.
 That’s what Cardinal Health discovered after it saved over $5 million as a result of implementing a software-based approach to running its mentoring programs.

-How Do I Create a Mentoring Program At My Organization?
+How Do I Start a Mentoring Program At My Organization?

 Launching a mentoring program can be a complicated process.
 It involves: